 An IPO, or Initial Public Offering, is the first time a company sells its shares to the public.
 IPOs are often oversubscribed, which means more demand for the shares than available shares, leading to a higher price for the stock when it begins trading.

-Hong Kong has been a significant center for IPOs since the 1980s.
+Hong Kong has been a significant centre for IPOs since the 1980s.
 In recent years, the city has seen a boom in tech IPOs.
 These are five of the most significant IPOs:

 Alibaba Group Holding Ltd